 18. Try a new sport!
 Pick up a tennis racquet, go putt putt, throw a Frisbee, try bowling, go fishing, or try a local sports camp.
 For local sports camps and classes CLICK HERE

 20. Hit the ballpark!
 Take in a Lexington Legends game (Kids eat free on Mondays and run the bases on Sundays), visit the Louisville Slugger Museum and watch a Louisville Bats game, or go check out the real pros at Great American Ballpark in Cincinnati!
 The Reds offer great deals for family of 4 packs and Buy One Get Three Half Price ticket deals on Sundays.
-For more information on the Reds, click here.
+For more information on all the Reds Family Fun, click here.